-"General," Ray had a more congenial relationship with General Kirk and Anne wondered if she's start hating them.
-"Doug and Tony aren't part of space/time, not as we understand and experience it.
+"General," Ray had a more congenial relationship with General Kirk and Anne wondered when she'd start hating them.
+"Doug and Tony aren't part of space/time, not as we experience it.
 Cause and effect don't apply.
-Experiments from last year or even next year might trigger a sudden coherence of their waveforms."
+Experiments from last year or even next year might trigger a sudden coherence."

-General Kirk started to reply, but she suddenly sat up straight, "They're materializing!"
+General Kirk started to reply, but Anne sat up in her seat and announced, "They're materializing!"

 3 July 1969

 Under midnight-dark skies, Doug and Tony tumbled to the grass of the steppe, rolling with the short fall as they resumed specific existences.
 Tony straightened his green turtle neck as he stood and tried to determine where he they had landed.
 Doug brushed dust off from his suit, and noticed that the night's darkness wasn't total.
 Light from an enormous facility less than a mile away illuminated the area.

 Doug faced the complex and let out a low whistle.
 "Boy," he said.
 "That is some rocket."